-Faculty members are encouraged, but are not required, to provide either a model answer or an outline of the issues indicating how they were weighted.
+Faculty members are encouraged, but are not required, to provide either a model answer or an outline of the issues.

 Faculty members are encouraged to conduct a "post-mortem" review of the fall exam in a two-semester course early in the spring semester.